changangus/gh-list.nvim/README.md

 # github_pulls.nvim

-This simple plugin is for users to more easily track authored PRs and reviews requested for any github repo.
+This simple Neovim plugin is for users to more easily track authored PRs and reviews requested for any github repo.

 ## Use cases